The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

-The charge independent (CI) differential two-particle transverse momentum correlator $G_{2}^{\rm CI}$ was constructed to be sensitive to the diffusion of transverse momentum currents ~\cite{Gavin:2006xd,Sharma:2008qr}.
-Under the assumption that more central collisions generate the QGP that lasts for a longer time, the longitudinal width of $G_{2}^{\rm CI}$ can provide a measure of viscous diffusion and the effect of diffusion becomes more pronounced.
-The proposed way of extracting $\eta/s$ under this assumption contrasts with the methods shown previously, involving comparisons to results from hydrodynamic models which strongly rely on the correct modelling of the initial conditions.
-Measurements of $G_{2}^{\rm CI}$ by the STAR collaboration~\cite{Agakishiev:2011fs} have shown a longitudinal broadening for more central collisions, which are in agreement with the expected viscous effects inferred from a value of $\eta/s$ close to the AdS/CFT limit.
-The measurements of $G_{2}$ were performed in Pb--Pb collisions at $\sqrt{s_{\rm NN}}=2.76$ TeV for charge independent and charge dependent (CD) hadron combinations~\cite{Acharya:2019oxz}.
-The results show a narrowing trend both longitudinally and azimuthally from peripheral to central collisions for $G_{2}^{\rm CD}$, which is consistent with the narrowing of the balance function.
-While the azimuthal behaviour of $G_{2}^{\rm CI}$ also shows agreement with that narrowing trend, its longitudinal evolution conversely demonstrates a clear broadening towards central collisions.
-This can be observed in the bottom panel of Fig.~\ref{fig:BFG2}.
-Extracting the expected widths of the correlator for the most central collisions for different values of $\eta/s$ and interpreting the longitudinal broadening of $G_{2}^{\rm CI}$ as originating exclusively from viscous effects, suggests that the measured longitudinal width is compatible with a value of $\eta/s$ of the order of the AdS/CFT limit.
+The measurements of $G_{2}$ were performed in Pb--Pb collisions at $\sqrt{s_{\rm NN}}=2.76$ TeV for charge independent (CI) and charge dependent (CD) hadron combinations~\cite{Acharya:2019oxz}.
+The CI results are shown in the bottom panel of Fig.~\ref{fig:BFG2}.
+The azimuthal behaviour of $G_{2}^{\rm CI}$ shows a narrowing trend, while the longitudinal evolution conversely demonstrates a clear broadening towards central collisions.
+Extracting the expected widths of the correlator for the most central collisions for different values of $\eta/s$ and interpreting the longitudinal broadening of $G_{2}^{\rm CI}$ as originating exclusively from viscous effects, suggests that the measured longitudinal width is compatible with a value of $\eta/s$ close to the AdS/CFT limit.
 These features are not reproduced by the HIJING and AMPT models (not shown).
-The bottom panel of Fig.~\ref{fig:BFG2} also shows that the longitudinal width is compatible with the T$_{\rm{R}}$ENTo+VISHNU model, which also has $\eta/s$ close to the AdS/CFT limit, and therefore should incorporate the aforementioned viscous effects.
-On the other hand, the same model cannot reproduce the azimuthal width, and requires further investigation.
+The bottom panel of Fig.~\ref{fig:BFG2} also shows that the longitudinal width is compatible with the T$_{\rm{R}}$ENTo+VISHNU model, which uses an $\eta/s$ close to the AdS/CFT limit, and therefore should incorporate the aforementioned viscous effects.
+On the other hand, the same model cannot reproduce the azimuthal width, which requires further investigation.